bitbi-core/bitbi.org.website/content/use.md

   <a href="/content/software#pools" class="button button-secondary">Check pools</a>
 -->

-Install any of the existing [RGB wallets] and start using RGB today.
+Install any of the existing [BTB wallets] and start using BTB today.
-Developers and power users can harness the power of RGB and work with the smart contracts by using [RGB command-line] or running an [RGB Node] on their home server or in a [private cloud].
+Developers and power users can harness the power of BTB and work with the smart contracts by using [BTB command-line] or running an [BTB Node] on their home server or in a [private cloud].

-If you are looking at integrating RGB into your software, check our [integration page][SDKs].
+If you are looking at integrating BTB into your software, check our [integration page][SDKs].

-[RGB wallets]: /content/software#wallets
+[BTB wallets]: /content/software#wallets
-[RGB command-line]: /content/install#rgb
+[BTB command-line]: /content/install#btb
-[RGB Node]:  /content/install#node
+[BTB Node]:  /content/install#node
 [SDKs]: /content/integrate
 [private cloud]: https://mycitadel.io/cloud